 2012: $71.4 million

 2015: $81.46 million

 2016: $69.48 million (minimum, likely a good deal higher)

 2017: $73.19 million

-Thousand Comics and Top Thousand Graphic Novel lists account for only a little over 50% of all the orders by dollars Diamond received for print products in
+Thousand Comics and Top Thousand Graphic Novel lists account for more than half of all the orders by dollars Diamond received for print products in

 Who published the Top Thousand Comics this year?
 Here’s the breakdown: